andrew-hamlin-sp/jira_reporting_scripts/README.md

 Added the tech debt `d` command, prints a table of story points versus bug points including percentage of tech debt (bugs) completed per project.

+### Bug Backlog command

+Added the bug backlog `b` command, prints all bugs by fix version.

 ## Summary

 Prints backlog summary and documentation links for stories in a project using Excel formulas.
 Note: In order to